Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: The Proposed Model

 \section{The Proposed Model}

+Given the compressed measurement $\Ymat$ captured by the SCI system and the corresponding masks $\{\Mmat_b\}_{b=1}^B$, our goal is to output a fine-grained reconstructed video.
+One of the main drawbacks of the traditional deep learning-based methods is the computational cost of training from scratch, which may require up to tens of thousands of iterations and weeks of time for training.
+As such, this work introduces a new training strategy accomplished with a residual framework and aims to complement the details of the initial prediction, which is often possible to be cheaply obtained.
+Specifically, in our proposed framework as depicted in Fig.~\ref{fig:model}, we incorporate an initial predictor (top row of Fig.~\ref{fig:model}) to provide a data-adaptive candidate for the fine-grained video.
+Subsequently, the dynamic graph network (bottom row of Fig.~\ref{fig:model}) focuses on modeling the residual part.

-{As depicted in Fig.~\ref{fig:model}, given the compressed measurement $\Ymat$ captured by the SCI system and the corresponding masks $\{\Mmat_b\}_{b=1}^B$, our goal is to output the fine-grained reconstructed video.
-Overall, our proposed model consists of three steps as shown in the Fig.~\ref{fig:model}: $i$) The input coarse video frames are obtained from backbone (any existing) models, and then re-masked and transmitted to the high-dimensional features through a 4-layer 3D CNN. $ii$) The dynamic Graph is constructed by automatically selecting most related neighbours across space-time for each node with two mechanisms: motion-aware dynamic sampling and cross-scale node sampling. $iii$) The dynamically constructed graph is then aggregated in feature domain and then mapped through a 4-layer 3D CNN into the desired reconstructed video domain.}
+Overall, our proposed MadyGraph illustrated in Fig.~\ref{fig:model}, consists of four steps: $i$) The predicted candidate video frames are obtained from the initial predictor, and then re-masked and transmitted to the 3-D features. $ii$) The dynamic graph is constructed to model the non-local space-time correlations in videos with two mechanisms: motion-aware dynamic sampling and cross-scale node sampling. $iii$) The dynamically constructed graph is aggregated in the feature domain and then mapped to the desired residual video details. $iv$) The residual details are added to the initial prediction to reconstruct the final fine-grained video.